Container shortage slows Indian sugar exports, fuels price rally

 India has experienced a shortage of containers since November as its imports, especially from neighbouring China, fell because of the pandemic and geopolitical tensions.

-Exporters of commodities ranging from soymeal to cotton are finding containers and space in vessels are unavailable even at higher cost, Rahil Shaikh, managing director of MEIR Commodities India, said.
+Exporters of commodities ranging from soymeal to cotton are finding containers and space in vessels is unavailable even at higher cost, Rahil Shaikh, managing director of MEIR Commodities India, said.